-A car lease is a contract between you and the car dealership from which you are leasing.
+A car lease is a contract between you and the lender or financial institution from which you are leasing.
 It may be an attractive option if you’re not interested in owning a car right now or you prefer to drive newer vehicles.
 When you sign a car lease you are agreeing to certain conditions set by the dealership.

 Your lease agreement covers the following:

 - How much you must pay at the start of your lease

 - Monthly lease payments and how they’re calculated